ndeineko/TI-MultiView-data-recovery/README.md

 - Add *1* For every classic (non textbook-style) symbol.
 A classic symbol can contain one (e.g., `5`, `÷` and `π`) or more characters (e.g., `cos(`, `ans`, ` nCr ` and `►％`) and still have a size of *1*.

-For special MathPrint™ symbols :
+For MathPrint™ (textbook-style) symbols :
 - Add *1* for every rectangle with a dotted border (a placeholder, typically found inside a fraction, root or exponent).
 - Add *2* for every natural exponentiation symbol (and **don't** count `e` as a character).
 - Add *2* for every other exponentiation (with another base than `e`).